Have you heard about the rejection then retreat psychological sales strategy?

 - Inflating the prices of your regular products.
 Doing this will allow you to implement rejection then retreat, but prospects will automatically see you as being overpriced.
 Only use this tactic with premium offers!

 - Testing with mid-range products.
 Rejection then retreat will not work if you’re not all in.
 Be bold, offer your premium range first.

-Rejection then retreat is a powerful strategy that is often overlooked.
+Rejection then retreat is a powerful sales strategy that is often overlooked.

 Every day I see websites that start out by offering (or promoting) their cheapest offer, before trying to upsell prospects to their premium products.
 This type of strategy only works when a brand has a clearly defined sales funnel…

-…and the sad fact is, most brands are not that well prepared.
+…and the sad fact is, most brands (especially in eCommerce) are not that well prepared.

-Try things in reverse for once.
-List your highest priced products first (or at least alongside your best value offer) and upsell when they accept the retreating offer!
-This will boost conversion rates and your all-important average customer value.
+Try things in reverse if you aren’t using a funnel!
+List your highest-priced products first (or at least alongside your best value offer) and upsell when they accept the retreating offer.